This post may contain affiliate links. Please read our disclosure policy.

 • Bell peppers: use what you have on hand like red bell pepper, or green will work too.

-• Vegetable broth: to keep this vegetarian, we used vegetable broth.
-If it doesn’t matter, you can also use low-sodium chicken broth.
+• Vegetable broth: I used vegetable broth.
+If it doesn’t matter to you, you can also use low-sodium chicken broth.

-• Tomato sauce or crushed tomatoes: use fresh tomatoes, or canned will work just fine.
+• Tomato sauce or crushed tomatoes: use fresh or canned.
 If you have fire-roasted diced tomatoes, even better.

 • Mild or medium salsa: brings out the flavor of this tortilla soup, so try not to skip this.